All Episodes

 Which, by the way, are the proposals that they've made in New York.

-There's now about 500,000 apartments up for sale and empty and available, expected in New York in just the next year.
+There's now about 500,000 apartments up for sale and empty and available expected in New York in just the next year.

-I mean, you see massive reductions in the numbers of people there, and they're about to shut down New York schools and New York restaurants again.
+I mean, you see massive reductions of the numbers of people there, and they're about to shut down New York schools and New York restaurants again because there's been some hot spots in Queens and Brooklyn and now apparently even moving into New York City.

 I don't think that's going to work out well for anybody.

-But what did Joe's stated policies?
+But what are Joe's stated policies?

-Joe's we know his stated policies, raise taxes, increase the bureaucracy, eliminate all fossil fuels, open borders, amnesty, weak foreign policy, and stacking the courts, eliminating the legislative filibuster, maybe pursuing statehood for a bunch of countries or a bunch of areas so they can have a perpetual majority in perpetuity a majority of Democratic senators.
+Joe's, we know his stated policies, raise taxes, increase the bureaucracy, eliminate all fossil fuels, open borders, amnesty, weak foreign policy, and stacking the courts, eliminating the legislative filibuster, maybe pursuing statehood for a bunch of countries or a bunch of areas so they can have a perpetual majority in perpetuity, a majority of Democratic senators.

 That's called the power grab.

-And the mob, the media, they just they allow this guy to just get away with answering no questions.
+And the mob, the media, they just allow this guy to just get away with answering no questions.

-They let this guy get away with putting a lid on his campaign at 910 every single morning, every other morning.
+They let this guy get away with putting a lid on his campaign at 9-10 every single morning, every other morning.

 And Joe doesn't want to do events.